SexyGigachad/SexyGigachad.github.io/README.md

 > Change the colour of the timer to whatever you want(Timer is divided into <code style="color : Blue">MTF</code>/<code style="color : Green">CI</code> fractions)
 >
 > Change the emoji that will be displayed as a bar

+## This is how it looks in the game